Chronic Myeloid Leukemia

 - Medicines may be given to decrease the growth of CML cells and increase the growth of normal blood cells.

-- A transplant is used to put bone marrow or stem cells in your blood through an IV.
+- A transplant is rarely used to put bone marrow or stem cells in your blood through an IV.
 The bone marrow or stem cells go to your bone marrow and begin to make healthy, new blood cells.

 What can I do to manage my CML?